-Issue 30 Shoreline and cliff erosion is occurring in many parts of Tauranga significance to tāngata whenua, including marae and urupā.
+Issue 30 Shoreline and cliff erosion is occurring in many parts of Tauranga significance to langula whenua, including marae and drupa.

-Harbour and is affecting public and private properties and areas of associated potential for increased storminess), mean that coastal development and sites of historic heritage, high natural, public and cultural value are likely to be subject to increased risk from coastal hazards (erosion and inundation).
+Harbour and is affecting public and private properties and areas of significance to tangata whenua, including marae and urupa.

+Increasing sea level rise resulting from climate change (and the associated potential for increased storminess), mean that coastal development and sites of historic heritage, high natural, public and cultural value are likely to be subject to increased risk from coastal hazards (erosion and inundation).

-Issue 31 Increasing sea level rise resulting from climate change (and the may be at higher risk of tsunami-related events than predicted by earlier studies.
+Issue 32 A growing understanding of tsunami has identified that the region may be at higher risk of tsunami-related events than predicted by earlier studies.